 Research

-How Rabbis Became Experts: Friendship and Exchange in Late Antiquity
+How Rabbis Became Experts: Social Circles and Donor Networks in Jewish Late Antiquity.
+Princeton University Press, 2025.

 Articles